Emory History, Family Crest & Coats of Arms

 Early Notables of the Emory family (pre 1700)

-More information is included under the topic Early Emory Notables in all our PDF Extended History products and printed products wherever possible.
+Another 287 words (20 lines of text) are included under the topic Early Emory Notables in all our PDF Extended History products and printed products wherever possible.

 Emory migration to the United States +